Jimbo Fisher leaves FSU to go to Texas A&M

 Last December, Fisher signed a contract extension through 2024 that made him among the highest-paid coaches in the country.
 He was making $5.7 million this season, sixth-highest.

 Yet it was the third straight year that Fisher's name was linked with a Southeastern Conference program.
 He was mentioned the last two years as a candidate at LSU, where he spent seven seasons as the offensive coordinator (2000-06).
-While at LSU he also worked with Scott Woodward, now the athletic director at Texas A&M. The Aggies' Board of Regents has scheduled a conference call on Monday where they are expected to approve Fisher's hiring.
+While at LSU he also worked with Scott Woodward, now the athletic director at Texas A&M. The Aggies' are expected to approve Fisher's hiring on Monday.

+Sumlin had two years remaining on his contract, which calls for a $10 million buyout to be paid within 60 days of his termination.
+He led the Aggies to an 11-2 record in his first season in 2012, including 6-2 in the Southeastern Conference which included a win at top-ranked Alabama.
+Sumlin wasn't able to equal or surpass that the rest of his tenure.

 Texas A&M has invested heavily in facilities the past five years, including a football operations center.
 Fisher has spoken about his desire for Florida State to add its own football-only building.